MimanshaChandel/AI-led-Analytics-for-Sustainable-Energy/README.md

 6. Users acces the IBM Cognos dashboard via exposed endpoint URL.

 **Build With**

 1.IBM watson Studio
 2.IBM Cognos Dashboard
 3.IBM Watson Machine Learning Service

+**Detailed Description**

+The data recieved from sensors is sent to IBM watson IOT.
+From there the data is loaded to IBM cloud storage.
+Real Time analytics is done on data to show the current trend of the fossil fuel consumption per capita CO2 emissions from fossil fuels and renewable energy consumption per capita.